 Saving the farm—until it's time to sell

-This the sixth part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as 48-page booklet titled Breadbasket or Dustbowl.
+This is the sixth part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as a 48-page booklet titled Breadbasket or Dustbowl.
 (See Publications above.)
 The topic this month was regulatory and economic steps that might be taken to preserve Illinois’s stock of prime farmland.
 Those steps never took Illinois very far, but then improvements in farm technologies would soon mean that productivity increases made the loss of capacity to farmland loss seem trivial.

 The series was another of that magazine’s examinations of pressing environmental issues, in this case funded in large part by The Joyce Foundation, with the assistance of the Illinois Department of Agriculture's Division of Natural Resources.

-For other articles in the series, see “Breadbasket or Dustbowl" on the Farms & farming page.
+All the pieces in this series have been edited for re-publication on this web site to correct infelicities of language occasioned by the rush to get them into print.
+For other articles in the series, see "Breadbasket or Dustbowl" on the Farms & farming page.

-Illinois Issues introduction: Uncertainties about the capacity of the U.S. agricultural land base" to meet future demands on it has already established the preservation of prime farmland as a major issue of the '80s.
+Illinois Issues introduction: Uncertainties about the capacity of the U.S. agricultural land base to meet future demands on it have already established the preservation of prime farmland as a major issue of the '80s.
 While the federal government has pronounced a preservationist policy, it has been largely left up to state and local governments to devise and implement programs that will realize this end.
 In this, the sixth and final article in Illinois Issues' soil conservation series funded by The Joyce Foundation, Illinois’s various approaches to farmland preservation are explored.
 (For those readers who have enjoyed the soil conservation series, we would like to call attention to the upcoming series on water resources in Illinois—also funded by The Joyce Foundation—which will begin in the June 1982 magazine.)

 * * *